NielsLeenheer/EscPosEncoder/README.md

         .encode()

 Note: this text style is not supported by most receipt printers.

+### Align

+Change the alignment of the text.
+You can specify the alignment using a parameter which can be either "left", "center" or "right".

+    let result = encoder
+        .align('right')
+        .line('This line is aligned to the right') .align('center')
+        .line('This line is centered')
+        .align('left')
+        .line('This line is aligned to the left') .encode()

 ### Size

 Change the text size.
 You can specify the size using a parameter which can be either "small" or "normal".